ylyy93/my_blog/_posts/2019-03-31-welcome-to-jekyll.markdown

 git push origin gh-pages
 {% endhighlight %}

-If the [permission is denied][] (due to multiple github accounts), try the following.
+If the [permission is denied][denied-permission] (due to multiple github accounts), try the following.
 You might be asked to enter your github account password.

 {% highlight ruby %}
 git config -l | grep url